SimpleTimeTracking/StandaloneClient/README.md

 # Mission statement

-The goal of SimpleTimeTrack is to make time tracking as simple and quick as possible.
+The goal of STT is to make time tracking as simple and quick as possible.

 # Background